-Tephra layers (volcanic ash layers) are now an invaluable tool in palaeoenvironmental studies.
+Tephra (volcanic ash) layers are now an invaluable tool in palaeoenvironmental studies, as well a record of volcanic activity.
 The data produced by such research can be difficult to handle and disseminate.
 Tephrabase is a database of tephra layers found in Iceland, north-west and northern Europe, Russia and central Mexico.
 Details on the location, name, age and geochemistry of tephra layers are stored in the database, as well as information about relevant volcanoes and volcanic systems.
 A comprehensive reference database is also included.
 A new Laacher See supplementary data collection has been added.

 Tephrabase has been redesigned.
 I hope that this makes it easier to get at the data you want to find.
 This is on an ongoing process and new features, including the automatic creation of tephrostratigraphic profiles and calculations of sediment accumulation rates for Iceland locations will be added shortly.